marticliment/UniGetUI/readme.md

 ⚠️ **Currently there are known issues between WingetUI and Scoop!** ⚠️

-**Please install the app with its own installer or through Winget for the moment.**
+**Please install the app with its own installer or through Winget for the time being.**

 In case it's not already added, it's required to add the _Extras_ bucket first: `scoop bucket add extras`